air-wickvu/cse15l-lab-reports/week-5-lab-report.md

 technical/Government/Env_Prot_Agen/ctf7-10.txt:0
 technical/Government/Env_Prot_Agen/ctm4-10.txt:0
 `
-- The `grep -c` command searches for a pattern of characters (ex: apple) in a file(s) (ex: `technical/Government/*/c*.txt`) then displays the count of matched pattern for each file.
+- The `grep` command searches for a pattern of characters (ex: apple) in a file(s) (ex: `technical/Government/*/c*.txt`) then `-c` displays the count of matched pattern for each file.
 In this example, in the Government folder, searching in files that start with 'c', it was found three times in a single text file.
-This can be useful for a programmer when searching in a directory with many files and needs to quickly know how often the pattern is used in the codebase for specific files.
+This can be useful for a programmer when searching in a directory with many files and needs to quickly know how often the pattern is used in the codebase for specific named files.

 6. Command Line Option 2: `grep -c "apple" technical/government/about_lsc/commission_report.txt`
 - Function: Prints only a count of the lines that match a pattern